PMU Overlay Config Object

 PM_CONFIG_IPI_PSU_CORTEXA53_0_MASK | PM_CONFIG_IPI_PSU_CORTEXR5_0_MASK | PM_CONFIG_IPI_PSU_CORTEXR5_1_MASK, /* IPI Mask */

-• Example: Total 3 devices/slaves are present in overlay config object.
+• Example: A total of three devices/slaves are present in the overlay config object.

 /* SLAVE SECTION */